Kudamasangomai/perms/README.md

-# perms
+# Perms
 Online Application for Phytosanitary Permits

+## Functions

+enable online permit application
+Users can Track their permits i.e is it being proccesed on not self service for clients/users online payment when permit is approved